lightspeedwp/to-specials/README.txt

 We've also made a fantastic [theme](https://www.lsdev.biz/product/lsx-wordpress-theme/) that work well with the Tour Operation - Specials plugin.

 = It's free, and always will be. =
 We’re firm believers in open source - that’s why we’re releasing the Tour Operator Specials plugin for free, forever.
-We offer free support on the [LSX Mega Menus support forums](https://wordpress.org/support/plugin/to-specials).
+We offer free support on the [Tour Operator Specials support forums](https://wordpress.org/support/plugin/to-specials).

 = Support =
 We offer premium support for this plugin.
 Premium support that can be purchased via [lsdev.biz](https://www.lsdev.biz/).